 Chloramine is an inorganic compound created by combining free chlorine – the type of chlorine typically found in municipal water – with ammonia.
 It cannot be purchased and must be created onsite at water treatment facilities.
 It is more stable chemically than chlorine and retains its effectiveness for a longer period of time within water distribution systems.
 It also produces lower levels of DBPs in distribution systems.
 As a result, chloramine is emerging as the best available technology for public water disinfection.
 Chloramine is regulated by the US EPA, with a maximum contaminant level of four mg/L (ppm).

 How to Remove Chloramine

+Like chlorine, chloramine can be removed with whole-home or point of use carbon filtration.
+Removal increases with the activation level of the carbon.
+Unlike chlorine, chloramine is a relatively stable molecule, and therefore requires a more reactive media and longer contact time for effective removal.
 Standard activated carbon – either coconut shell or coal-based – does an excellent job at filtering free chlorine, but does very little to remove chloramine.
 Contrary to a common belief, standard activated carbon does NOT remove the chlorine from a chloramine molecule, leaving only ammonia behind.

+Hollow-core carbons (HCCs), like those used in Kinetico Chloraban®, represent the next generation of carbon filtration media.
+HCCs have up to ten times the active filtration sites on each carbon particle, providing a dramatic increase in filtration capacity and media bed life.
 Initial estimates, based on laboratory testing of a whole-home filter, suggest that HCCs may effectively remove chloramine for up to four years depending on the variables.
 HCCs are more expensive than catalytic carbons, but the higher filtration capacity and substantially longer bed life must be considered when evaluating media options for chloramine filtration.